 DB050: Primary strata [Primary strata as used in the selection of

 the sample]

 Domain/Area Basic data/Basic household data including degree of urbanisation

-Data type Cross-sectional and longitudinal
+Transmission type Early and regular

 Reference period At selection

 Unit Household

 Mode of collection Frame, Register or sample design

 Values 1 - 99999

 Flags 1 Filled

+2 Self-representing PSU

+3 Collapsed stratum due to single PSU (only for households

+selected in the stratum with the single PSU)

 -2 Not applicable (no stratification)

-DB050 provides an identification code for the strata in case the target population (or a part thereof) is stratified.
-Stratifying a population means dividing it into non-overlapping sub-populations, called strata.
+DB050 provides an identification code for the strata in case the target population (or a part thereof) is stratified at the first stage of the sample design.
+Stratifying a population means dividing it into non-overlapping subpopulations, called strata.
 Independent samples are then selected within each stratum.

-In order to facilitate the computation of the standard errors for the common EU indicators, for the equivalised disposable income, for the unadjusted gender pay gap and for a list of income components, countries should1 fill in this variable (in the case of stratification) for ALL waves in the file, and not only the first one of the sub-sample (being the year of the selection of the concerned household).
+DB050 refers only to explicit strata, in the case of systematic sampling of PSUs, implicit stratification will be accounted for through the use of DB070.
+In order to facilitate the computation of the standard errors for the common EU indicators, for the equivalised disposable income, for the unadjusted gender pay gap and for a list of income components, countries should1 fill in this variable (in the case of stratification) for ALL panels and waves in the file, and not only the first one of the sub-sample (being the year of the selection of the concerned household).
 The recorded information, however, always refers to the situation at the time of the selection of the concerned household.